-What are the best Bluetooth headphones to buy in 2017?
-We round up the best wireless headphones and earphones, to suit a range of budgets.
-From our favourite Bluetooth sports headphones for enjoying music while running, to premium 'phones that offer fantastic audio quality, you'll find something here.
+We round up the best wireless headphones, earphones and earbuds, to suit a wide range of budgets.
+From our favourite Bluetooth sports buds for enjoying music while running, to premium headphones that offer fantastic audio quality, you'll find something here.

 Why should I buy wireless Bluetooth headphones?